sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 # Getting Started

+Before we get started, two important notes:

 * **NB #1:** This guide makes no attempt to explain classical planning; it just explains how to use this library to invoke some classical planning algorithms.
-It is however worth noting that particular care has been taken with the type and member documentation - you may be able to intuit quite a lot just by combining this guide with those docs.
+It is however worth noting that particular care has been taken with the type and member documentation - you *might* be able to intuit quite a lot just by combining this guide with those docs.
-* **NB #2:** Classical planning is built on top of first-order logic - classical planning elements (goals, effect etc) include expressions of first order logic.
+* **NB #2:** Classical planning is built on top of first-order logic - classical planning elements (goals, effects etc) include elements of first order logic (notably, literals and predicates).
 This library uses SCFirstOrderLogic as its model for this rather than creating its own.
-As such, it might be useful to be passingly familiar with [SCFirstOrderLogic](https://github.com/sdcondon/SCFirstOrderLogic) before tackling this.
+As such, it *might* be useful to be passingly familiar with [SCFirstOrderLogic](https://github.com/sdcondon/SCFirstOrderLogic) before tackling this.

 ## Defining Problems